 KYC, aka Know Your Customer, can vary depending on the company’s general approach to the whole regulation situation.
 The normal check can become even stricter if something about your background looks suspicious or risky.
 Or if you plan on transferring a big amount of money.

-So when you want to purchase your very first BTC or ETH on a well-established crypto exchange, prepare, at the very least, to send them a scan of your ID.
+So when you want to purchase your very first Bitcoin or, say, Ethereum on a well-established crypto exchange, prepare, at the very least, to send them a scan of your ID.
 You may be also asked to send a selfie, holding your ID, or even pass a video interview.

 Once it’s done, your identity is no longer a secret and the government (or whoever regulates such things) can trace all your transactions back to you.
 This can easily be done if you do not use different public keys for different transactions.